Using Voice and Biofeedback to Predict User Engagement during Product Feedback Interviews: Execution and Results

 \subsection{Descriptive Statistics}

 In the following, we report descriptive statistics on the data.
 Table~\ref{tab:statisticsreports} reports the ranges of valence and arousal, according to the self-assessment questionnaire.
 We report both original values and normalised ones (``norm'', in the table).
 We see that, overall, users tend to give high scores both for arousal and valence (both averages are above 7), indicating that the interview is generally perceived as \textit{positively engaging}.
 Although they used the whole 1 to 10 scale for both dimensions, indicating that the interview appeared to cover the whole range of emotions, we see that the standard deviation is not particularly large, especially for valence.
-Indeed, considering the 1-10 scale, the value of standard deviation (Std.
-Dev. in Table~\ref{tab:statisticsreports}) indicates that around 68\% of the subjects gave score $\in$ [6--9] for valence, and $\in$ [5--9] for arousal.
-This indicates that subjects tended to report scores around the average, and that apparently most of the interview triggered a similar level of engagement.
+Indeed, considering the 1 to 10 scale, the value of standard deviation (Std.
+Dev. in Table~\ref{tab:statisticsreports}) indicates that around 68\% of the subjects gave score $\in$ [6;9] for valence and $\in$ [5;9] for arousal.
+This indicates that subjects tended to report scores around the average, and that apparently most of the interviews triggered a similar level of engagement.
+The 10 subjects removed from the evaluation also show similar trends, with an average of 7.60 for arousal (standard deviation 1.91) and 7.59 for valence (standard deviation 1.93).
+Therefore, we argue that removing these subjects does not have a relevant impact on our descriptive statistics.

-To gain more insight, it is useful to look at the reported engagement for each question\footnote{The statistics in this case consider solely those subjects that responded to \textit{all} questions, i.e., 10 in total.}.
+To gain more insight, it is useful to look at the reported engagement for each question.
+In this case, we consider solely those subjects that responded to \textit{all} questions, i.e., 10 in total, to have a fair comparison.
 Figure~\ref{fig:valencearousalbyquestion} reports the box plots for valence and arousal for each question, divided by question group.
-We see that questions related to \textit{privacy}, \textit{ethics} and \textit{usage habits} tend to create more (positive) arousal in average, while questions related to \textit{procedures} are associated to more neutral values of arousal and valence (i.e., closer to 0 in the plot).
-Interestingly, questions related to \textit{relationships} show the largest variation in terms of arousal and valence (the box-plot appears larger), indicating that this is a sensitive topic for the users, leading to more polarised scores in terms of emotional dimensions.
+We see that questions related to \textit{privacy}, \textit{ethics} and \textit{usage habits} tend to create more (positive) arousal in average, while questions related to \textit{procedures} are associated with more neutral values of arousal and valence (i.e., closer to 0 in the plot).
+Interestingly, questions related to \textit{relationships} show the largest variation in terms of arousal and valence (the box plot appears larger), indicating that this is a sensitive topic for the users, leading to more polarised scores in terms of emotional dimensions.
 The maximum average valence, instead, is observed for questions related to \textit{ethics}.